secureCodeBox/documentation/docs/how-tos/autodiscovery.md

 ---

 ## Introduction
 It is possible to automatically create scheduled scans for kubernetes entities with the secureCodeBox autodiscovery.
-There are two availble modes that can be activated if needed.
+There are two available modes that can be activated if needed.
 A _service_ and a _container_ autodiscovery.

 ### Container Autodiscovery
 The container autodiscovery will create a scheduled scan with the given parameters (see [readme](https://github.com/secureCodeBox/secureCodeBox/blob/main/auto-discovery/kubernetes/README.md) for config options)  for each unique container image in a kubernetes namespace.
 It is currently disabled by default and must be enabled manually.

 Assume that a namespace contains two pods that run a `nginx V1.5` container.
 The container autodiscovery will only create a single scheduled scan for the _nginx_ containers, as both are identical.
 When a third pod inside the namespace is started running a `nginx V1.6` container, the container autodiscovery will create an additional scheduled scan for the `nginx V1.6` container, as it is not scanned at this point in time.
-The container autodiscovery will look at the specific version number of each container when it determiens if the a container is scanned.
+The container autodiscovery will look at the specific version number of each container when it determines if the a container is scanned.
 When both `nginx V1.5` pods get deleted the corresponding scheduled scans will also be automatically deleted because the specific container image is no longer present in the namespace.
 The scheduled scan for the `nginx V1.6` container will not be deleted, as it is still running in the namespace.

-In other words: The container autodiscovery will create a single scheduled scan for each unique container image (taking specific version number into account) in a given namespace.
+In other words: The container autodiscovery will create a single scheduled scan for each unique container image (taking the specific version number into account) in a given namespace.

 If a pod consists of multiple containers, the above described logic will be applied to each container individually.

 ### Service Autodiscovery
-The service autodiscovery will create a scheduled scan with the given parameters (see [readme](https://github.com/secureCodeBox/secureCodeBox/blob/main/auto-discovery/kubernetes/README.md) for config options) for each kubernetetes service it detects.
+The service autodiscovery will create a scheduled scan with the given parameters (see [readme](https://github.com/secureCodeBox/secureCodeBox/blob/main/auto-discovery/kubernetes/README.md) for config options) for each kubernetes service it detects.
 The service autodiscovery is enabled by default but can be disabled manually.

 The service autodiscovery will ignore services where the underlying pods do not serve http(s).
 It does this by simply checking for open ports `80, 443, 3000, 5000, 8000, 8443, 8080`.
 It is also sufficient to name the ports `http` or `https` when a different port is used than the ports specified above.
 Every service using a different port or not naming the port accordingly will be ignored.

 ## Setup
 For the sake of the tutorial, it will be assumed that a Kubernetes cluster and the SCB operator is already up and running.
 If not, check out the [installation](/docs/getting-started/installation/) tutorial for more information.
-This tutorial will use the `default` and `securecodebox-system` namespace!
+This tutorial will use the `default` and `securecodebox-system` namespace.

-First install `zap-andvanced` and `trivy`:
+First install the `zap-advanced` and `trivy` scan types:
 ```bash
 helm upgrade --install zap-advanced secureCodeBox/zap-advanced
 helm upgrade --install trivy secureCodeBox/trivy